Brusse v Jahani BV

-Brusse v Jahani BV (2013) C-488/11 is an EU law and consumer protection case, concerning the Unfair Terms in Consumer Contracts Directive.
-It emphasises the foundations of consumer protection on inequality of bargaining power and imbalances in information.
+Brusse v Jahani BV (2013) C-488/11 is an EU consumer protection case concerned with Unfair Terms in Consumer Contracts Directive.
+It emphasises the foundations of consumer protection on addressing inequality of bargaining power and imbalances in information.

 Facts

 Mr Asbeek Brusse had a residential tenancy with Jahani BV, a corporation whose business was being a landlord.
 The tenancy agreement had a penalty clause requiring the tenant pay €25 per day for not fulfilling any obligation under the agreement.
 When Brusse stopped paying the rent, Jahani BV claimed €5,462 in unpaid rent and €8,325 in penalties.

 Judgment

 Dutch Courts

 The Dutch district court upheld Jahani BV's claims.
-The Regional Court of Appeal referred the question to the ECJ, asking (1) did the tenancy fall in the Directive's scope, (2) was the national court itself obliged to determine if the contract term was unfair and annul the term under art 6, (3) could it mitigate the penalty or disapply the clause as a whole.
+The Regional Court of Appeal referred the question to the European Court of Justice (ECJ), asking (1) did the tenancy fall within the Directive's scope, (2) was the national court itself obliged to determine if the contract term was unfair and annul the term under art 6, (3) could it mitigate the penalty or disapply the clause as a whole?